trust-mfn-berlin/animals-as-objects/vault/story.history-of-the-zoological-teaching-collection.md

 What can we learn about the objects and history of an institution by reading a collection's inventory books?
 How do a collection's holdings reflect its historical development?

 The inventory books of the Zoological Teaching Collection of the former Friedrich Wilhelms University, now Humboldt University of Berlin, were once a fixed component of everyday life at the institute.
 From 1884, they documented the acquisition of zoological specimens, models, and wall charts, which were used as visual aids.
 At the same time, the [[story.inventory-books]] were used as a tool during the reorganisation of the collection.
-They have now long outlived their usefulness in this functional context, having been replaced by more efficient formats and media to organise information infrastructures, namely [[index cards|material.verzettelung]].
+They have now long outlived their usefulness in this functional context, having been replaced by more efficient formats and media to organise information infrastructures, namely [[index cards|material.house-of-cards]].
 Their significance is now primarily historical as they allow us to see the development of the collection holdings and implicitly refer to the history of the Zoological Institute, which was in charge of developing and managing the teaching collection.

 Abbildung der Inventare (???)